ExtraHorizon/javascript-sdk/README.md

 ## Installation

-In your project, if you are using yarn you need to create a file called `.yarnrc` (if you are using npm, create a file called `.npmrc`) at the root level of your project and add this line:
+In your project, if you are using yarn you need to create a file called `.yarnrc` (if you are using npm, create a file called `.npmrc`) at the root level of your project and add these lines:

 ```
 @extrahorizon:registry=https://npm.pkg.github.com